artefactual/archivematica-storage-service/docs/administrators.rst

    :width: 80%
    :alt: Storage Service locations screen.

 A storage Location is contained in a Space, and knows its purpose in the Archivematica system.
-A Location is also where Packages are stored.
 Each Location is associated with a pipeline and can only be accessed by that pipeline.

-Currently, a Location can have one of six purposes: Transfer Source, Transfer Backlog, Currently Processing, Storage Service Internal Processing, AIP Storage, or DIP Storage.
+Currently, a Location can have one of eight purposes: Transfer Source, Transfer Backlog, AIP Storage, DIP Storage, Currently Processing, Storage Service Internal Processing, AIP Recovery or FEDORA Deposit.

 Transfer source locations display in Archivematica's Transfer tab, and any folder in a transfer source can be selected to become a Transfer.
+The default value is '/home' in a Local Filesystem.
+This is required to start transfers.

+Transfer backlog stores transfers until such a time that the user continues processing them.
+The default value is '/var/archivematica/sharedDirectory/www/AIPsStore/transferBacklog' in a Local Filesystem.
+This is required to store and retrieve transfers in backlog.

-Transfer backlog stores transfers until such a time that the archivist contiues processing them.
-AIP storage locations are where the completed AIPs are  put for long- term storage.
+AIP storage locations are where the completed AIPs are put for long-term storage.
+The default value is '/var/archivematica/sharedDirectory/www/AIPsStore' in a Local Filesystem.
+This is required to store and retrieve AIPs.

 Likewise, DIP storage is used for storing DIPs until such a time that they can be uploaded to an access system.
+The default value is '/var/archivematica/sharedDirectory/www/DIPsStore' in a Local Filesystem.
+This is required to store and retrieve DIPs.
+This is not required to upload DIPs to access systems.

 During processing, Archivematica uses the currently processing location associated with that pipeline.
+Exactly one currently processing location should be associated with a given pipeline.
+The default value is '/var/archivematica/sharedDirectory' in a Local Filesystem.
+This is required for Archivematica to run.

-Only one currently processing location should be associated with a given pipeline.
-Likewise, there should only be one Storage Service Internal Processing location for each Storage Service installation.
+Likewise, there should only be exactly one Storage Service Internal Processing location for each Storage Service installation.
+The default value is '/var/archivematica/storage_service' in a Local Filesystem.
+This is required for the Storage Service to run, and must be locally available to the storage service.
+It should not be associated with any pipelines.

+AIP Recovery is where the :ref:`AIP recovery <recovery>` feature looks for an AIP to recover.
+No more than one AIP recovery locatio should be associated with a given pipeline.
+The default value is '/var/archivematica/storage_service/recover' in a Local Filesystem.
+This is only required if AIP recovery is used.

+FEDORA Deposit is used with the Archidora plugin to ingest material from Islandora.
+This is only available to the FEDORA Space, and is only required for that space.

 If you want the same directory on disk to have multiple purposes, multiple Locations with different purposes can be created.

 **Fields**